department-of-veterans-affairs/component-library/README.md

    - The release notes are intended for public use so they should be professional in tone, easily understandable, and concise.
 9. Ensure the "Set as the latest release" checkbox is checked.
 10. Take a screenshot of the release notes and post in the `#platform-design-system-team` channel on Slack.
-    - This is to double-check that everything looks good and that there aren't any last-minute additions to the release that need to be included.
+    - This is to double-check that everything looks good, that there aren't any last-minute additions to the release that need to be included, and for general awareness of what will be released.
 11. Click the "Publish release" button.
 GitHub Actions will take care of any necessary build and publishing steps.
     - You can watch to make sure the release is created successfully from the [Github Actions tab](https://github.com/department-of-veterans-affairs/component-library/actions).
 12. Create a PR for the following repositories that updates the `component-library` dependency versions: